From Fire Control to GRADUATE: Memories of Marconi Space & Defence Systems, later Marconi Instruments, Fife

 GRADUATE, in-house developed ATE

 In the meantime the ATE and Simulation side of MSDS in Fife was moving towards being a separate business, literally going down the hill to the Donibristle site and breaking its links with other parts of the Defence and Computing parts of GEC Marconi.
 (There were rumours of Frimley and Portsmouth making their own ATEs and having 'stolen' Fife created software as a basis).
-Our Advanced Systems Group had been developing a new style of ATE with a lower, wider rack, designed to take single or double width modules.
+Our Advanced Systems Group, led by John Sutcliffe, had been developing a new style of ATE with a lower, wider rack, designed to take single or double width modules.
 Each shelf had eight standard gray plastic shells that could accept a double width module.
 The back plane wiring used ribbon cables with Insulation Displacement Connectors, (IDC), at the appropriate position.
 The connectors projected through a slot in the back of the shell and were held in place by C-shaped pieces of mild steel.
 Eventually these would bend, especially if a module didn't mate properly.
 A quick fix was to flip the plate over so that it would re-shape itself as it was screwed down into position.
 Each single module could be fitted with a maximum of two 37-way and two 25-way connectors.
 Some modules, such as the counter /timer had special connectors, as required, on the front.

 In retrospect this was all rather bold as the ASG had taken on building their own control computer plus analogue instruments such as voltmeters and counter/timers which previously had been bought in from companies with many years of experience.
 This new system was titled GRADUATE and started to be used with new projects at Donibristle, such as Stingray, a lightweight, air-launched torpedo.